Shterneregen/telegram-home-bot/readme.md

 #### What does network monitor do?

 1. Periodically calls a command (**state.change.command**) to check network changes
-2. Chatbot notifies about hosts appearances/disappearances **telegram.bot-owner-id** user and users
+2. Chatbot notifies about hosts appearances/disappearances **telegram.bot-owner-id** user

 ### Run commands on chatbot machine